aqxiy/ImpetusNiV/README.md

 GPU Scaling toggled on, Integer Scaling toggled on, Integer Scaling toggled off, PC restarted

-btw, angle antennas 15 deg up on left, 15 deg down on right & use 2.4ghz
+btw, angle antennas 15 deg up on left, 15 deg down on right & use 2.4ghz.
+On left looking at case front to back.

-Wireless Mode: auto but use a 2.4Ghz network
+Wireless Mode: auto

 Stock thermal paste applied such that no dot is at precise centerpoint